fastforwardlabs/few-shot-text-classification/README.md

 **AG News**

 This is a collection of 127,600 news articles in four categories.
-The dataset is pulled from the open-source [Datasets repository](https://huggingface.co/datasets) maintained by HuggingFace.
+The [dataset](https://huggingface.co/datasets/ag_news) is pulled from the open-source [Datasets repository](https://huggingface.co/datasets) maintained by HuggingFace.
 The `load_or_cache_data` function in the `data/loaders.py` file manages downloading this dataset on its first call, after which the dataset is cached and does not need to be downloaded again.

 **Reddit**

 This [dataset](https://www.aclweb.org/anthology/W17-4508/) contains nearly four million preprocessed submissions and comments from Reddit, collected between 2006 and 2016.
-Like AG News, it is also available on the HuggingFace Datasets repository, but it is **extremely large** and we do not recommend that you download it yourself.
+Like AG News, it is also [available](https://huggingface.co/datasets/reddit) on the HuggingFace Datasets repository, but it is **extremely large** and we do not recommend that you download it yourself.
 Instead, we provide curated subsamples of this dataset in the `data/reddit` directory, as well as a notebook (`CreatingRedditDataset.ipynb`) detailing how we performed the sampling.

 ### Scripts / Notebooks
 To fit models and perform text classification experiments, one can either call the scripts in the `scripts` directory, or walk through a more detailed process in the notebooks.
 Their functionality is as follows:

 * `scripts/on-the-fly_text_classification.py` performs **on-the-fly (zero-shot) text classification**; that is, text classification with *no labeled training examples*.
 This script generates a simple model (called a `Zmap`, stored in the `data/maps` directory) that is used in the next script as well as in the app. `Zmaps` are data-agnostic because they do not rely specifically on training data.
 We have already performed this analysis and include this output for you.
-Similar procedures are echoed in the `notebooks/Zmap_Experiments` notebook.
+A similar workflow is explored in the `notebooks/Zmap_Experiments` notebook.

 * `scripts/few-shot_text_classification.py` performs **few-shot text classification**; that is, text classification with *only a few labeled training examples.* This script generates a model known as a `Wmap`. `Wmaps` rely on training data and are thus specific to a given dataset.
 In the `data/maps` directory we include a `Wmap` trained on the AG News dataset, which is also used in the app.
-Similar procedures are echoed in the `notebooks/Wmap_Experiments` notebook.
+A similar workflow is explored in the `notebooks/Wmap_Experiments` notebook.

-To run scripts, follow this procedure in the terminal or a Session:
+To run scripts, follow this procedure in the terminal or a Session with at least 2vCPUs and 8GiBs of memory (and preferably a GPU):

 ```python
 !python3 scripts/on-the-fly_text_classification.py